-Philosophy of Theatre Education
+Philosophy of Dance Education

-The study and performance of theatre is an opportunity that our young people truly need.
-It is not our goal as teachers to make professional artists of our students, but rather it is to enable them to enjoy fully the life-long benefits of making art.
-The skills learned in our school theatre program - self-discipline, increased self-esteem, group cooperation, commitment, responsibility to self and to a group, and teamwork - will be reflected in a successful adult life.
-Knowing that great performances are the fruits of a considerable investment in preparation, hard work, and lessons learned from failure, the opportunity to enjoy a new level of communication and self-expression is the goal for every theatre artist, young or old.
-Creativity is within us all, and theatre serves as the perfect vehicle for this journey in personal growth and in the development of knowledge and skills.
+The study and performance of dance is an opportunity that our young people truly need.
+It is not our goal as teachers to make professional dancers of our students, but rather it is to enable them to enjoy fully the life-long benefits of learning to dance and expressing themselves through movement.
+The skills learned in our school dance program - self-discipline, increased self-esteem, group cooperation, commitment, responsibility to self and to a group, and teamwork - will be reflected in a successful adult life.
+Knowing that great performances are the fruits of a considerable investment in preparation, hard work, and lessons learned from failure, the opportunity to enjoy a new level of communication and self-expression is the goal for every dancer, young or old.
+Creativity is within us all, and dance serves as the perfect vehicle for this journey in personal growth and in the development of knowledge and skills.

-What you should expect from the Director
+What you should expect from the Directors

 We the directors understand that your time is very valuable; therefore, we will communicate with you as far in advance as possible for any events, rehearsals, performances, and contests.
 We will communicate this with students and parents in a variety of ways.
-It will often be verbal; also, there is an online calendar accessible through the District website.
-We will do our best to construct the calendar so that major theatre events, such as performances, do not fall on school-sponsored events.
-We will develop a schedule for section rehearsals that will minimize or even eliminate conflicts with before and after school athletic practices, as well as game days.
-However, please keep in mind that performances take priority over a "practice" of any other activity.
-The regular production rehearsal schedule will be different.
+We will do our best to construct the calendar so that major dance events, such as dance shows, do not fall on school-sponsored events.
+Please keep in mind that performances take priority over a "practice" of any other activity.
+The regular practice schedule will be different.
 If or when conflicts arise, please understand the necessity of informing the directors well in advanced.
 This will give time to resolve or work around conflicts in a timely manner.
 In return, the directors pledge to you that we will do the same.
 We will also attempt to work around other campus activities but cannot guarantee that there will be no conflicts.
+Please refer to the attendance expectations in this handbook for further information on attendance requirements

-What the Parent brings to Theatre
+What the Parent brings to Dance

-Parents play an integral role in the success of our theatre program as well.
-Parents can be sure that everyone understands the expectations and important dates by reading through the theatre handbook, discussing it with your student, and reviewing it during the school year.
-Performance and rehearsal attendance is key to encouraging a student's success.
-Children enjoy showing off their talents by performing for parents and friends.
-Parents enjoy attending performances where they can notice improvement and admire their child's hard work knowing that their time and efforts are beneficial.
+Parents play an integral role in the success of our dance program as well.
+Parents can be sure that everyone understands the expectations and important dates by reading through the dance handbook, discussing it with your student, and reviewing it during the school year.
+Performance and game attendance is key to encouraging a student's success.
+Your student enjoys showing off their talents by performing for parents and friends.
+Parents enjoy attending performances and games where they can notice improvement and admire their child's hard work knowing that their time and efforts are beneficial.